Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Pointers.md

    - Location: 0x000000000
    - Content: Nothing, it does not point to anything
    - Significance:
-     - Examine the error by checking whether the retrun value is NULL
+     - Examine the error by checking whether the return value is NULL
      - Representing ending
      - Initialize pointer
      - Security: **Segmentation Fault: An error indicates that we attempted to access memory in an invalid way**